yccgroup/pfe-python-models/README.md

 * `Z_exact`: the analytic value of Z (where available)
-* `Z_est(t)`: the RAFEP estimate for threshold `t`, in the form `mean ± std` where the mean and standard deviation (std) are obtained from the multiple iterations.  `t=inf` refers to the RAFEP estimate that is based on *all* samples without discarding any outliers.
+* `Z_est(t)`: the RAFEP estimate for threshold `t`, in the form `mean ± std` where the mean and standard deviation (std) are obtained from the multiple iterations.  `t=0.0` refers to the RAFEP estimate that is based on *all* samples without discarding any high-energy outliers.
 * `Z_est(t)/Z_exact`: the ratio of the RAFEP estimate and the "exact" value, which is either the analytic value or the numeric value.